 What the Regulars Have to Say

 Seek out loyal customers and find out what keeps them returning.
 Talking to the diners can give the reader a different and personal perspective to the restaurant.
 What stands out in their minds as special, may come as a surprise to staff members, as they are viewing the experience through a different lens.

 Taste Test (my favorite part!)

 Make the time to taste and experience the location for yourself.
 This is a time to be adventurous and try preparations you may not typically explore – you may be pleasantly surprised!
 It’s also important to sample from various courses – from cocktails and appetizers to desserts and in-between.
 Focus on the textures, scents, tastes and colors.
-Not only is it a time to tickle your taste buds, but it will bring your key learnings full circle and help your writing be more descriptive, exciting and authentic.
+Not only is it a time to tickle your taste buds, but it will bring your key learnings full circle and help your food writing be more descriptive, exciting and authentic.